Yvonne Mewengkang: Career

 Mewengkang witnessing the establishment of diplomatic relations between Barbados and Indonesia in 2019.

 Mewengkang began her foreign service career when she was awarded the prestigious Lambertus Palar Award, a scholarship specifically for Sam Ratulangi University students provided by the foreign ministry.
 In 2006, she passed the foreign civil service selection as a representative for North Sulawesi and starting her career in Jakarta.
-After completing her diplomatic training, she received her first assignment as a junior diplomat at the Permanent Mission of the Republic of Indonesia to the United Nations in New York, where she was involved in various important missions from 2013 to 2016.
+After completing her basic diplomatic training, she was assigned to the directorate of public diplomacy.
+Upon receiving her master's degree, she received her first assignment as a junior diplomat at the permanent mission to the United Nations in New York, where she was involved in various important missions from 2013 to 2016.

-Yvonne returned to Jakarta to undertook her mid-level diplomatic course, during which she visited Bengkulu to discuss efforts to promote the province's tourism and resource potentials.
+Yvonne returned to Jakarta in 2016 and completed mid-level diplomatic course, during which she visited Bengkulu to discuss efforts to promote the province's tourism and resource potentials.
 She was then assigned to handle peacekeeping issues at the Directorate of International Security and Disarmament before being named as deputy director (chief of subdirectorate) for Asia-Pacific and African intra and inter-regional cooperation.

+Yvonne Mewengkang taking part in the 2021 New York City Marathon.

 She returned to New York from 2018 to 2022 as part of the Indonesian UN Security Council Task Force.
 During Indonesia's chairmanship of the United Nations Security Council in May 2019, Yvonne was involved in organizing meetings to handle international security matters.
 Yvonne stated that her workload would intensify dramatically during the prelude to the Syrian civil war which saw the escalation of violence in the country.

 Upon serving in the permanent mission, she was recalled to Jakarta to serve as the personal secretary to foreign minister Retno Marsudi, equivalent to her deputy chief of staff.
+She completed her senior diplomatic education in 2024, with a final paper on Indonesia's non-permanent membership in the UN Security Council.
 Under foreign minister Sugiono, on 9 September 2025 Mewengkang became the chief of strategic support bureau, a position equivalent to the foreign minister's chief of staff.
-Shortly upon her appointment, she was designated as the foreign ministry's first spokesperson, alongside with second spokesperson Vahd Mulachela.
+Shortly upon her appointment, she was designated as the foreign ministry's first spokesperson, alongside second spokesperson Vahd Mulachela.
 The two were introduced to the media as spokesperson on 17 September.